scoredpaper2026/Frost-k8s-threshold-signing/README.md

 Kubernetes signs every service account JWT token using a single private key stored on the control plane filesystem.
 If that key is ever stolen — by an attacker, a malicious insider, or a misconfigured backup — the attacker can forge tokens for any service account with any permission level.
 Token rotation doesn't help.
 RBAC doesn't help.
 Short-lived tokens don't help.
 The attacker just mints new valid tokens continuously, forever.

 This project replaces that single key with **FROST threshold signing** — a cryptographic protocol where **3 out of 5 independent signers must collaborate** to produce any valid token.
 No single compromise grants forging capability.
-An attacker must independently compromise 3 separate systems, each potentially operated by different teams or organizations.

 ```
 Default Kubernetes: